typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 }
 ```

-That compiles okay, but seemingly can't actually be used!
+That compiles okay, but seemingly can’t actually be used!

 ```scala
 scala> lu stepTwiceOops lu.haystack.init